-Throughout the course of the year we hold a number of special memorable events for the children.
-So far this year these have included: Book Week, Eco Week, Science Day, Sports Day and International Evening.
+Throughout the course of the year we hold a number of special memorable events for the children, these have included: book week, eco week, science day, sports day, dress up days, school performances and international events.
 These are by no means the only memorable times for the children…each day we aim to hold exciting and engaging learning opportunities for the children at DVIS!

 Neurodiversity Celebration Week: 13th-17th May 2019

 We are using this national occasion to openly share with our friends the things that we find difficult in school, and particularly to celebrate the strengths and talents that we each have.
 We will be talking about how everyone thinks differently, and that this makes us special and unique.
 Photos will be coming soon!